 Usually, doctors don’t keep up with the retail price of medications they prescribe—they’re thinking in terms of successful treatment, not dollar signs.
 A pharmacy tech told me recently that routinely she recommends patients call their doctor for a cheaper option once she shows them what the medication prescribed will cost.
 Don’t be afraid to make that call.
 More than likely there is a less expensive option that will be just as effective.

-With a little manual labor—just snapping down the lid of a pill cutter with your finger—splitting a pill can save quite a lot of money.
+With a little manual labor—just snapping down the lid of a pill cutter—splitting a pill can save quite a lot of money.
 Talk to your doctor, first!
 Not all prescription pills are splittable, but the one you take just might be.